 Priory of San Lorenzo

-One of the oldest buildings in the city
+One of the oldest buildings in town

 Around it are the remains of the ancient castle of Montelupo and a viewpoint from which you can admire the panorama of the entire Lower Valdarno.